Hill Air Force Base, United States of America

 Design and construction of the military air force base

 The Falcon Hill Project (FHP) is a $1.5bn mixed-use development being built by a public-private venture in 550 acres of land within the base.
-Sunset Ridge Development Partners will finance, construct and maintain the eight million square feet of office space, restaurants and hotels under the FHP.
+Sunset Ridge Development Partners is responsible for the finance, construction and maintenance of the eight million square feet of office space, restaurants and hotels under the FHP.

-HHI Corporation is building a 35,697ft² single-storey child care development centre at the base by destroying six buildings covering an area of 35,731ft².
-The facility will be equipped with a fire protection system, emergency detection system, CCTV system, isolation rooms, kitchen area, storage rooms, administrative space and playground area.
+HHI Corporation built a 35,697ft² single-storey child care development centre at the base by destroying six buildings covering an area of 35,731ft².
+The facility is equipped with a fire protection system, emergency detection system, CCTV system, isolation rooms, kitchen area, storage rooms, administrative space and playground area.

-A 22,000ft² F-22 hangar at the base is being renovated by constructing infrastructure compatible to repair and overhaul F-22 aircraft.
-A single storey munitions maintenance facility is also being built to follow the Department of Defence's anti-terrorism or force protection requirements.
+A 22,000ft² F-22 hangar at the base was renovated by constructing infrastructure compatible to repair and overhaul F-22 aircraft.
+A single-storey munitions maintenance facility was also built to follow the Department of Defence's anti-terrorism or force protection requirements.

 The HIL serves as headquarters for the Ogden Air Logistics Centre (O-ALC), 75th Air Base Wing (75 ABW), 84th Combat Sustainment Wing, 309th Maintenance Wing, 508th Aerospace Sustainment Wing, 526th ICBM Systems Wing, 388th Fighter Wing and 419th Fighter Wing (419 FW).

 The 75 ABW is organised into 75th Civil Engineering Group, 75th Mission Support Group and 75th Medical Group.
 It can execute logistics support, civil engineering, mission support, security and medical operations for the O-ALC and consociate groups.